HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/deployment/configuration/index.md

 #### User directory settings

 The user directories relate to the additional user directories that are used for user data aggregation in addition to the primary LDAP-based user directory.
-For more information, see the section about [custom RESTful directories](../administration/user-provisioning/custom-restful-directories.md).
+For more information, see the section about [Custom RESTful directories](../../administration/user_provisioning/custom_restful_directories.md).

 They are declared by their ID via the `USER_DIRECTORIES` environment variable.
 For each provided directory, the base URL and API key are set via the `USER_DIRECTORY_<ID>_BASE_URL` and `USER_DIRECTORY_<ID>_API_KEY` environment variables.